Advising Guide FAQ

 What does it mean when a section on my advising guide says I still have "sequences" to complete?

 Sequences on the advising guide are the secondary requirements listed under a category.
-A category has a blue header and a sequence has a light gray header.
-For example, in the GE foreign language category, the blue header lists that you need foreign language.
+A category has a beige header and a sequence has a gray header.
+For example, in the GE foreign language category, the beige header lists that you need foreign language.
 The gray sequences list the options such as Spanish, German, French, etc. In this case, you have to choose 2 courses from one of the gray sequences.
 So if you haven't taken any foreign language yet, the advising guide will state that you have 2 courses/1 sequence to complete.
 The most complicated example of sequences is in the "Reason and Rhetoric" section of your GE.
 It requires at least 2 courses and 2 sequences (Composition & Speech).
 If you take WRI110 (5 units) and COM100, you will fulfill both the course requirement and the sequence requirement.
 But if you take only WRI115 (3 units) and COM100, the advising guide will show the Composition sequence as incomplete (1 sequence to complete) because you must also take WRI116 (2 units) in this sequence to fulfill the required research component of composition.
 If you believe you have completed both the course and sequence requirements and your advising guide still shows the section as incomplete, please contact your designated Academic Records Specialist for clarification.

 How do I know if I have waived the prerequisite math course MTH099?